pzompa/pp3-python-word-game/README.md

 # Introduction
 This project is a Python terminal game,  created for people to play the classic word guessing game.
-- The game can be found [here](https://pp3-python-word-game.herokuapp.com/).
+- The deployed game can be found [here](https://pp3-python-word-game.herokuapp.com/).
 - The repository can be found [here](https://github.com/pzompa/pp3-python-word-game).

 ## Site Goals
-- To offer entertainment to the user who wants to get away from their daily activities and pass their time..
+- To offer entertainment to the user who wants to get away from their daily activities and pass their time.
-- Provide the user with simple instruction to play the game
+- Provide the user with simple instruction to play the game.
-- Give options to play or exit the game
+- Give options to play or exit the game.

 ## For new visitor
-- To play the word guessing game and charge their brain.
+- To play the word guessing game and recharge their brain.
-- To easily understand how to play the game
+- To easily understand how to play the game.
-- To easily navigate and quit whenever they wish to.
+- To easily quit whenever they wish to.

 ## For Returning visitors
-- To practice their guessing skills
+- To practice their guessing skills.
-- To play guessing game any number of times and improve their guessing skills
+- To play guessing game any number of times and improve their guessing skills further.

 # Structure
 <img src="asset/images/initial%20gameflow%20idea.png" height="500">